DigiNode-Tools/diginode-tools/README.md

 ## Release Notes

+DigiNode Tools v0.2.6
+- Fix: Hide temperature in Status Monitor if it cannot be read from the system

 DigiNode Tools v0.2.5 - 2022-07-07 Test Release
 - Fix: SKIP_OS_CHECK flag was not working
 - Improve documentation - add equipment suggestions for building your own DigiNode